Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-3.md

 **Challenge 9 - Handle Errors**

 The OpenWeatherMap API provides a cod property that includes an error code.
-If you provide a zip code that doesn't exist you'll get a JSON object with a code of 404 and a message property with a message string.
+If you provide a zipcode that doesn't exist you'll get a JSON object with a code of 404 and a message property with a message string.
 It might look something like:

 ```JSON
 { cod: '404', message: 'city not found' }